How to Say “Hello” in Portuguese: “Olá!” (plus 15 More Ways!)

 Tudo bem? and Tudo bom? – “Everything good?” in Portuguese

-These two expression both mean “everything good?”.
+These two expressions both mean “everything good?”.
 Idiomatically, they serve the same purpose as como vai? or como está?.
 Bem means “well” while bom means “good”, but in this context, the two terms are used interchangeably.

 How to Get Someone's Attention in Portuguese

-Another common way to get someone's attention in Brazil is moço (said to a man) or moça (said to a woman.)
+Another common way to get someone's attention in Brazil is moço (said to a man) or moça (said to a woman).
 This word is hard to translate; it roughly means “young man/woman”, or perhaps a less formal version of “sir” or “madam”.
 It's the kind of thing you might say to a waiter, a staff member in a shop, or a stranger on the street, as an alternative to licença.

 Another use of licença is if you're pushing through a crowd or someone is otherwise blocking your way, and you'd like to politely ask that they step aside.